Japan Inc scrambles for job-hoppers to cope with labour shortages

-TOKYO Japan's labour shortage has pushed job-hopping to its highest since the global financial crisis, as companies scramble for workers with experience in the rapidly-ageing economy.
+TOKYO (Reuters) - Japan's labour shortage has pushed job-hopping to its highest since the global financial crisis, as companies scramble for workers with experience in the rapidly-ageing economy.

 Job-hopping goes against the grain of Japan's work culture, where many companies hire graduates and employ them until they retire.
 But the country's jobs-for-life system is slowly giving way as firms curb labour costs and society shifts.